sharife/goldenthread-v2/site/content/productions/reorient-2017.md

         image: https://ucarecdn.com/2de66e9e-0716-4098-bd0d-299d0e401edd/
       - title: Playwright and Dramaturg Tackle Manar a Third Time
         image: https://ucarecdn.com/5da3cff5-6344-42e2-b4ae-a6dbd7a841e9/
+        text: ReOrient Dramaturg Anna Woodruff speaks with her longtime collaborator and Playwright Melis Aker about their working relationship, the evolution of *Manar*, and their experience with Golden Thread.
       - text: Publications Dramaturg Maddie Gaw interviews playwrights Betty Shamieh, E.H.
 Benedict, and Torange Yeghiazarian to discuss their writing careers as women and in the Bay Area, and experiences with Golden